 Has he regretted at any point his decision to move to Mallorca?
 “The casual, Mediterranean lifestyle fits very well with me and my family.
 The kids are happy.
 And I enjoy kite-surfing in my spare time, which I would probably find a bit harder in Oslo,” Kristiansen remarks with a smile.
 However, there are things that he still has to get used to in Mallorca.
 “Starting a business here is a real adventure and always associated with a bunch of paperwork.
 The administration is working very slowly; in Norway everything works over the Internet, which makes it a lot easier.”

 And plans for the future?
 “I already sell my products on the Balearic Islands and beyond.
 In Oslo I have several distribution channels in 15 gourmet shops.
 I would like to open up Fibonacci shops on the Spanish mainland.
 For sure I will not stand still, and my ideas continue to flow,” he says.

 This is the principle of the world famous Fibonacci Code: an endless series of numbers.

 The success story how Juan Picornell established three successful restaurant brands in only thirteen years could be taken from a marketing textbook. […] Cappuccino Group

 For over 300 years, Mallorcan citizens have been baking ensaimadas, a typical breakfast you need to try. […] Discover the 300-year-old Mallorcan breakfast

-They swapped Cape Town for Palma, and their small coastal hotel for a city bagel bakery/café, offering home-made 100% vegan food and illy coffee.
+They swapped Cape Town for Palma, and their small coastal hotel for a city bagel bakery/café, offering home-made 100% vegan food.